 - Disturbance in liver function or liver disease (symptoms of which are the yellowing of your skin or the whites of your eyes)

 - Increased blood pressure (symptoms include headaches, tiredness, and dizziness)

 - Migraines or sudden, severe headaches appearing for the first time

 - Sudden problems with your eyesight

-- Blood clots in the blood vessels which may lead to DVT, pulmonary embolism, stroke, or heart attacks (symptoms of this are painful swelling and redness of the legs, sudden chest pain, difficulty breathing)
+- Blood clots in the blood vessels may lead to DVT, pulmonary embolism, stroke, or heart attacks (symptoms of this are painful swelling and redness of the legs, sudden chest pain, and difficulty breathing)

 - Gallstones or gallbladder disease

 - Increase in the size of uterine fibroids

 - Excessive growth of the womb lining (endometrial hyperplasia)

 - Increased risk of ovarian, endometrial and breast cancer